mpoiriert/data-tester/docs/advance/index.rst

 Advance
 =======

-Here is a list of advance example that you can follow to make your test more maintainable.
+Here is a list of advance examples that you can follow to make your test more efficient and maintainable.

 .. toctree::
    :maxdepth: 1